Now booking for 2024/2025

-Joe originally hails from New York City.
+Joe is originally from New York City.
 Joe started playing professionally (drums) at the age of 12 .
 He soon taught himself to play the guitar, bass, & piano.
 He performed in various bands in the 70s (Atlantis, Reaper, Centaur).
-Joe also met John Lennon in June 1977 on Broadway & 52nd street in Manhattan which changed my life.
-He joined "Rubber Soul" (Beatles Tribute) and toured up and down the east coast playing Beatles conventions, Festivals, and dinner theaters in the early 80s.
-Joe also began writing around this time
+Joe also met John Lennon in June 1977 on Broadway in Manhattan which changed his life.

-In 1969 musician Danny Kristensen (14 at the time) was playing in his garage band “Proper Circle” and signed with Picture records when he met Neal Witwer.
+Danny is originally from Galveston, TX.
+In 1969 musician Danny Kristensen at 14 was playing in his garage band “Proper Circle” and haqd just signed with Picture records when he met Neal Witwer.
 The two hit it off and they soon formed with Phil Ochoa the band known as “1900 Storm” and were signed with Texas Revolution records.
 Throughout the next decades the “1900 Storm” became one of the most successful rock bands in Texas history.
 In 1976 Danny joined a group called "Circus" that had a rotating cast of characters including Richard Morant, Bruce Moody, Craig Beasley and drummer Dick Ross.
 Ross would later go on to play in Austin bands the Vendettas and F-Systems before a stint with Joe “King” Carrasco.
 From 1984 to 1991, Danny (along with Bruce Moody, Ric Plunk, and Rick Richards) formed Private Numbers.
 The band produced and released three albums, eleven music videos plus two television shows that featured the band's music videos as well as interviews.
 In 1990, the band wrote and recorded a wake-up song for the crew of NASA's Space Shuttle Discovery (STS-31) on the morning they deployed the Hubble Space Telescope.
-In 2012, Danny along with Richard Morant, and John McKay formed the Beach Boys tribute/classic rock band "Almost Endless Summer" and perform throughout Houston at festivals and major convert venues.
+In 2012, Danny formed the Beach Boys tribute/classic rock band "Almost Endless Summer" and perform throughout Houston at festivals and major convert venues.
 The Fab 5 were thrilled when Danny joined in February 2018 and he works very hard at his craft to reproduce the lead guitar parts of those timeless Beatles tunes exactly as George did.

-Rod was born in Shreveport, Louisiana.
+Rod is orignally from Shreveport, Louisiana.
 Rod's mother sang professionally at officers clubs, supper clubs--sang all styles--from big band tunes to all the popular hits of the day.
 Rods’ family opened a musical instrument store in Houston in the early ‘70’s.
 Rod began a musical career and did extensive touring around Texas and throughout the southern portions of the U.S. in the 80’s to as far away as the United Arab Emirates (Persian Gulf). performing everything from country and rock to swing, blues and R&B. This versatility has led to opportunities in the studio, recording with the likes of Texas singer/songwriter/stylists "Davin James" and "Clay Farmer", along with musicians extraordinaire Paul Burnett and Robert DiBlanco.
 With characteristic enthusiasm, Rod says, “SHOWTIME—that’s when the music comes alive!”
 Call him ‘RingoRod’ or ‘ModRod’, he has the uncanny ability to mimic the drummers he portrays, while keeping solid, steady time, and always flashing that Cheshire-cat grin.
 Rod, who joined the band in March 1991 after a phone call from a go-getter who would turn out to be ‘Hullabaloo’ Bill, is responsible for the bands foray into costuming as he is" The Idea Man".
 "The Fab 5" is so much fun, the tunes are timeless, the camaraderie is great and like-minded with years of experience.
-When we play, I just embody that spirit.
+When The Fab 5 play, He just embodies that spirit.
 As the drummer, its got to groove to be Groovy Baby!”